Spanish months and year

 The four seasons in Spanish

+For instance, the start of the spring season in Spain might not coincide with that of the United States.
 The season of Primavera, or Spring, is a time of renewal and growth, as the weather begins to warm up and flowers start to bloom.
-It is typically associated with warmer temperatures, longer days, and outdoor activities such as gardening and hiking.

 It is often associated with harvest time, as many crops are harvested in the autumn months.
 It is also a time for cozy sweaters, hot drinks, and fall festivals.
 Invierno, or Winter, is the coldest season of the year and is often associated with shorter days, colder weather, and indoor activities.
-It is a time for warm jackets, hot cocoa, and holiday celebrations.

 Common doubts: capitals, articles, gender, and prepositions

-Capitalization in Spanish follows the same general rules as in English, with a few minor differences.
 In Spanish, the first word of a sentence, as well as proper nouns, are always capitalized.
 Proper nouns include names of people, places, and organizations.
-There are also some specific rules for the capitalization of titles and headings in Spanish.

-In general, only the first word of a title or heading is capitalized, unless it is a proper noun or an abbreviation.
 For example, “El libro de historia” (The history book) would be written with a capital letter only on the “E” of “El,” while “La Organización de Naciones Unidas” (The United Nations Organization) would be written with capital letters on both the “O” of “Organización” and the “U” of “Unidas.”

 Prepositions in Spanish are words that are used to link nouns, pronouns, and phrases to other words in a sentence.
 Some common prepositions in Spanish include “a” (to/at), “de” (of/from), “en” (in/on), “con” (with), and “para” (for).
-It’s important to pay attention to the prepositions used in Spanish, as they can change the meaning of a sentence significantly.

 Learn more about the Spanish language with these amazing Spanish lessons from us.
 Enjoy learning.